Maria of Antioch

-Life
+Early life

 Maria of Antioch was the daughter of Constance of Antioch and her first husband Raymond of Poitiers.
 In 1160, Maria's stepfather Raynald of Châtillon was taken prisoner by Maj al-Dīn, the ruler of Aleppo and an ally of Nūr al-Dīn.
 Her mother claimed the Principality of Antioch for herself, but the nobles supported her son, Maria's brother Bohemund III.
 King Baldwin III of Jerusalem set Bohemund III up as prince and appointed as regent the rich and worldly Aimery of Limoges, Latin Patriarch of Antioch and an old opponent of Raynald.
-Constance protested this decision in Constantinople at the court of the Byzantine emperor Manuel I Komnenos, the nominal overlord of Antioch.
+Constance protested this decision in Constantinople at the court of the Byzantine emperor Manuel I Komnenos.
+Manuel had been the nominal overlord of Antioch since Raynald's submission in 1158, and his subsequent capture presented an opportunity for the emperor to claim the Principality and for the Principality to gain protection by the empire.

-Empress
+Byzantine empress

-At the end of 1159, Manuel's wife Empress Irene (originally named Bertha of Sulzbach) had died, and Manuel wanted to marry a princess from one of the Crusader states.
+In mid-1160, Manuel's wife Empress Irene (originally named Bertha of Sulzbach) had died, and Manuel wanted to marry a princess from one of the Crusader states.
 John Kontostephanos, the chief dragoman (interpreter) Theophylact, and the akolouthos of the Varangian Guard Basil Kamateros were sent to Jerusalem to seek a new wife, and the two princesses Maria of Antioch and Melisende of Tripoli, a daughter of Count Raymond II of Tripoli by Hodierna of Jerusalem, were offered as candidates.
 Both were renowned for their beauty, but according to John Kinnamos Maria was the more beautiful of the two; the tall, blonde-haired princess clearly showed her Norman ancestry.
 King Baldwin III suggested Melisende, and her brother Count Raymond III of Tripoli set about gathering an enormous dowry, with gifts from Hodierna and from Melisende's namesake, her aunt Queen Melisende.
 The ambassadors were not satisfied and delayed the marriage for over a year; they had apparently heard rumours concerning Hodierna's infidelity and therefore Melisende's possible legitimacy.
 Instead, Manuel chose Maria.
 Count Raymond was insulted and in retaliation attacked Byzantine Cyprus.